Latest News

 Chevron has therefore reduced its capital spending by $1 billion compared to previous guidance, resulting in a range between $18 billion and $21 billion annually until 2030.

-The International Energy Agency has forecast a massive oversupply of 4 million barrels of oil per day next year, or around 4%, of the global supply.
-If accurate, this could lead to oil prices crashing.
+U.S. oil's second largest company is also retrenching, albeit modestly, in response to the uncertainty surrounding the balance between supply and demand on the global market.
+International Energy Agency currently predicts a massive oversupply of 4 million barrels a day next year, approximately 4% of the global supply.
+If accurate, this could cause oil prices crater.

 Chevron’s slight retreat suggests that its thinking is more in line with OPEC analysts who are expecting supply to roughly equal demand next year or other who believe there will be a modest oversupply.